mspil88/udacity-weather-journal-app/README.md

 # Weather-Journal App Project

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project implements an asynchronous web app that uses the openweather API and user data to dynamically update the UI.

+## Technologies used
+* Javascript ES6
+* HTML
+* CSS
+* Fetch API

 ## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

-## Extras
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+To get going with this project either download the repo or git clone it.
+Ensure that you install the dependencies from the package.json file.
+Then run npm start in the terminal from the root directory.